https://towardsdatascience.com/transfer-learning-in-tensorflow-9e4f7eae3bb4

 Introduction

-I have previously written an notebook and a story about building classical CNN model to train CIFAR-10 dataset.
+I have previously written an and a about building classical CNN model to train CIFAR-10 dataset.
 In this way, I can compare the performance between the state of the art CNN model and the basic CNN model.

 Transfer Learning